N0W3N/Autompeg/README.md

 e.g  `python autompeg.py E:\Music\ OGG MP3`

-* subprocess.call() takes all the arguments you'd type in your terminal/cmd to start ffmpeg
+* subprocess.run() takes all the arguments you'd type in your terminal/cmd to start ffmpeg

-* the example subprocess converts a transport stream (TS) without quality-loss (-c:v) (copy) to MP4 and also removes faulty audio streams (-bsf:a) (aac_adtstoasc).
+* the example subprocess in the code converts a transport stream (TS) without quality-loss (-c:v) (copy) to MP4 and also removes faulty audio streams (-bsf:a) (aac_adtstoasc).
 --------------------------------
 # Known bugs/issues